Can I Be Fired for Reporting a Violation at Work?

 If a co-worker or employer is encouraging you not to speak with an attorney, it may be a good sign to start seeking legal counsel.
 That type of conduct usually indicates the party who caused your harm will be trying to evade their duty to compensate you for your medical expenses, lost income, and other damages.
 Your coworkers and friends may be trying to talk you out of reporting a safety violation because they are unaware of regulations and the possibility of severe consequences that could incur because of the safety violations.
 Finally, under the law, an industrial worker who shows they were dismissed from their job because he brought a claim against his employer may be able to recover for his losses.

-You need to understand what your rights are as an employee, and you have the right to safety at your workplace.
+You deserve to understand what your rights are as an employee, and you have the right to safety at your workplace.
+Call (888) 493-1629 for a free consultation with a firm that's recovered billions of dollars for clients.